 There Are Also Separate Sections That Detail Recommendations For The Following:

-- Validity period of the facility's emergency plan as determined by the EPC
+- The validity period of the facility's emergency plan as determined by the EPC.

 - Issue or amendment date of the emergency plan to be indicated on each page.

 All members of the EPC should have a copy of the emergency plan.
-ECO members, as well as occupants of the facility must have access to sufficient information regarding the plan.
-This will ensure that every human occupant in the building has a good understanding about the actions they need to take in case of an emergency.
+ECO members, as well as occupants of the facility, must have access to sufficient information regarding the plan.
+This will ensure that every human occupant in the building has a good understanding of the actions they need to take in case of an emergency.